phunghx/robotics/Project 1 - RoboND-Rover-Project/writeup_carldgosselin.md

 </div>
 </br>

-Also, the first step in color thresholding for rock identification is getting a screenshot of the rock samples that will be searched. <br>
+Also, the first step in color thresholding process for rock identification is getting a screenshot of the rock samples that will be searched. <br>
 <br>
 <div align=center>
 	<img src="./calibration_images/example_rock1.jpg "> <br>